Home > Facade > Fire Engineering, Fire Strategy and Façades

 Fire Engineering, Fire Strategy and Façades

-There is rarely a day passes without a serious fire hitting the headlines and world news.
+There is rarely a day that passes without a serious fire hitting the headlines and world news.
 Whether the fire incident is a forest, industrial or building fire, the impact on society can have far-reaching effects.
-Within the built environment, engaging a qualified fire engineer is always recommended to support project delivery and ensure a safe and code compliant design is achieved.
+Within the built environment, engaging a qualified fire engineer is always recommended to support project delivery and ensure a safe and code-compliant design is achieved.
 Understanding the dynamics of fire and the role of fire engineering is a key feature of a resilient design.